 Each year, there also are efforts to encourage fitness on the holiday.
 One example, from The Times of India, suggests healthier choices for family banquets—and even suggests that a rakhi could be a fitness band.

 Many families and organizations enjoy trying to take their festivities to extremes—competing for slots in the record books.
-For 2019, India-based Prokerala magazine takes a look at some of the records—and attempts at records.
+In 2019, India-based Prokerala magazine took a look at some of the records—and attempts at records.

 Finally—and only in India—one of the country’s shelters for cows, sacred animals in Hinduism, has sparked headlines across the country for its new line of cow dung rakhis.
 No kidding!
 It’s one of a number of fundraisers to help support the shelter.